Contents

 How to Deal With Negative Reviews

-Jenni suggests that there is really nothing you can do about a negative review, except bury it with positive ones.
-Sometimes those reviews are left by competing authors (which is really unfortunate) but sometimes they are legitimate feedback on your book.
+Jenni says there is really nothing you can do about a negative review, except bury it with positive ones.
+Sometimes those bad reviews are left by competing authors (which is really unfortunate) but sometimes they are legitimate feedback on your book.

 But the overwhelming predominance of positive reviews is the best way to deal with any reviews you aren’t happy with, so keep pressing forward!